What did people in the 50s & 60s predict about the modern world?

 Polio probably will be stopped well before 2000.

-Agriculture: A golden age
+Agriculture predictions: A golden age

 A golden age of agriculture — providing greater economic security for farmers and better eating for consumers — may become a major accomplishment of the last half of the 20th century.